Lorenavc/Organoid-Knowledge-Graph/README.md

 ## 🧩 Integrating Organoid KG with PrimeKG

+### 6. Filter PrimeKG csv

-First, the [filter_primekg.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/integrating_kg/filter_primekg.py) script will create a filtered version of the PrimeKG csv, including only node terms that match those in Organoid KG.
+To save computational time, the [filter_primekg.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/integrating_kg/filter_primekg.py) script will create a filtered version of the PrimeKG csv, including only node terms that match those in Organoid KG.
 It will save them unidirectionally since Organoid KG is unidirectional.
-The script will also provide comments to...
+The resulting file is [uni_filt_primekg.csv](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/integrating_kg/uni_filt_primekg.csv).
+The script also provides comments to guide you if filtering your csv instead of PrimeKG's.

+### 7. Integrate Organoid KG and PrimeKG in Neo4j

+The script [integrate.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/integrating_kg/integrate.py) reads the Organoid KG csv and the filtered PrimeKG csv files, and constructs a Cypher query that merges nodes (x and y) based on their names, sets properties and adds labels to these nodes, and creates relationships between nodes in Neo4j.

-## 📄 Supplementary Material
+## 📄 Supplementary Scripts

+The script [GEO_ID_download.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/supplementary_scripts/GEO_ID_download.py) was created to extract GEO (Gene Expression Omnibus) accession IDs from the NCBI database based on a specific search query ('(((organoid[Description]) AND Homo sapiens[Organism]) AND ("2019"[Publication Date] : "3000"[Publication Date])) NOT cancer') and save them to a .txt file as a comma-separated list.

+These IDs extracted and saved by the GEO_ID_download.py script can be directly used in the R script [GEO_file_download.R](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/supplementary_scripts/GEO_file_download.R) to download GEO dataset supplementary files, which often contain raw count data.